J.D. & LL.M, University of California, Berkeley School of Law

 - Misdemeanor resolution for national corporation in industrial fatality investigation

-- Significantly below guidelines sentence for director of agency in multi-million dollar embezzlement
+- Significantly below guidelines sentence for director of regional agency in multi-million dollar embezzlement

-- Declination to prosecute executive in bank fraud investigation following presentations to the government
+- Declination of prosecution for executive in major bank fraud investigation

-- Successful representation of personnel in academic institutions in disciplinary proceedings.
+- Successful representation of high level personnel in academic institutions in investigative and disciplinary proceedings

-- Dismissal of all charges against an attorney accused of obstruction of justice
+- Dismissal of all charges against attorney accused of obstruction of justice

 - Representation of witness at Congressional hearing in connection with inquiry into data hacks and leaks at technology companies